InsightSoftwareConsortium/ITKTotalVariation/README.rst

 Overview
 --------

-TotalVariation algorithms, providing a wrap for the external project: https://github.com/albarji/proxTV
+TotalVariation algorithms. itkProxTVImageFilter provides a wrap for the external project proxTV: https://github.com/albarji/proxTV

-ITK is an open-source, cross-platform library that provides developers with an extensive suite of software tools for image analysis.
-Developed through extreme programming methodologies, ITK employs leading-edge algorithms for registering and segmenting multidimensional scientific images.

-**Idea / Work in progress**

-Not ready.
 The motivation is that Total Variation methods from proxTV are pretty effective denoisers.
-If interested, there are python and matlab wraps available from https://github.com/albarji/proxTV .
+If interested, there are python and matlab wraps directly available from https://github.com/albarji/proxTV .
 If using the proxTV python package and python ITK, you can interconnect them:

 .. code-block:: python